SamuelOliveirads/netflix-ratings-forecast/docs/planning.md

     The focus here is solely on movies.
 Thus, we'll exclude other media types like TV shows.

 ## Output:
-- Evaluation of model or models' performance, preferably using visual aids.
-There should be a rationale behind the metrics used and a comprehensive explanation of the results.
-- An analysis of how your model adds value to Netflix's business.
+- A spreadsheet with the ranking of the films in their different stages
+- Scenario simulations with resource allocation
+- Evaluation of the model's performance and errors

 ## Input:
 - Netflix database containing its catalog with the following attributes: